 - Problem solving analytical ability

 These personal qualities (with the exception of problem solving analytical abilities) are most easily evaluated through interviews.
-If there is a requirement to change/add personal qualities, it is recommended that you contact HR.
+If there is a requirement to change/add personal qualities, it is recommended that you contact HR at your school.

 Any special entry requirements will be shown in the study plan for individual third-cycle subject (during revision).